-A Costume Sketch Class will be conducted throughout both rems.
+A Costume Sketch Class will be conducted throughout both terms.
 It will meet on each Saturday morning between nine o'clock and noon, and on each Tuesday night between seven and nine o'clock.
 Sketches from the living model are made in black and white, or in color.
 Members of any other class in the school may attend the Costume Sketch Class without further charge.

-The chief object of this class is to teach the student to draw readily, and grasp quickly, the whole composition shown him, as an illustration of character.
+The chief object of this class is to teach the student to draw readily, and grasp quickly, the whole composition shown him as readily, and grasp quickly, the whole composition shown him, as an illustration of character.